sharppy/SHARPpy/README.md

 4.)
 Checking to see that pressure decreases with height within the profile.

+Should your data not load, we recommend you attempt to manually edit the data to remove these issues and try to load the data again.

 #### Adding Custom Data Sources
 <sup>[[Return to Top]](#sharppy)</sup>